Tiled Conservatory Roof Cost

 Tiled Conservatory Roof Prices

-The following costs include materials and labour fees, although prices may vary depending on the style and structure of your conservatory roof and also note that tradesmen rates are often higher in areas such as London and the South East - which can impact the end cost.
+The costs below include both materials and labour.
+Prices may vary depending on the style and complexity of the roof, and it is worth noting that labour rates are generally higher in London and the South East.

 Basic Composite Tiled Roof: